With their nutty texture and tasty, earthy flavor, Southern Black-Eyed Peas are an inexpensive, nutritious, and easy-to-make side dish.

 (Please see the recipe card below for specific quantities.)

-- Black-eyed peas – this recipe calls for dried peas; however, I’ve included directions below to substitute fresh, refrigerated, and even canned.
+- Black-eyed peas – this recipe calls for dried; however, I’ve included directions below to substitute fresh peas or refrigerated and even canned.

-- Ham hock – you can substitute a ham shank, leftover ham, salt pork, pork belly, a ham bone, or even the meat from a smoked turkey leg or neck for the ham hock.
+- Ham hock – you can substitute a ham shank, leftover ham bone, thick cut bacon, salt pork, pork belly, a ham bone, or even smoked turkey wings for the ham hocks.

 - Chicken stock – adds additional flavor.
-Feel free to use vegetable stock instead.
-I like to use Roasted Chicken, Better Than Boullion, but you can use whatever kind you have.
+You can also use vegetable broth or my homemade rotisserie chicken stock instead.
+I like to use Roasted Chicken, Better Than Bouillon, but you can use whatever kind you have.

-- Kosher salt, ground black pepper, and crushed red pepper – all work together to perfectly season the dish.
+- Kosher salt, ground black pepper, and crushed red pepper – all work together to season the dish perfectly.

 - Red wine vinegar – adds just a bit of acid, which enhances the flavor.